chef-boneyard/chef-fundamentals/slides/troubleshooting/01_slide.md

 You should now be able to ...

-* understand Chef’s ruby stack traces
+* understand Chef's ruby stack traces
 * recognize common HTTP status codes
 * turn on debug logging to get more information
 * handle errors gracefully in your recipes